wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =

+Bug fix for extra div tag on widest QS form, labeling on General Settings updated in admin.

 = 1.3.1 =

 Bug fixes ajax scripts that would spin out and never let options page submit.